 Start with the first year Intro to American History from before the Spanish conquistadors through the mid-19th Century (ages 8-11).
 Geography assignments cover the early exploration of the Americas.
 Then jump into year two Intro to American History from the mid-19th through 20th Centuries (9-12).
 Geography assignments cover the Americas.

 Then, revisit American History in-depth with a study from pre-Columbian America through the early 21st Century (ages 12-15).
-Geography assignments focus on the United States.
+Homeschool geography assignments focus on the United States.
 And finish out with thorough study of the American Government with emphasis on the Constitution and its historical interpretation, plus a close look at the three branches of government (16-18).
 Geography assignments focus on the United States.

 In all, Sonlight devotes four solid years to U.S. history and culture.
 Due to their astonishingly rich content and engrossing presentation, however, those four years are equivalent to at least eight in almost any other program.